LaneSawyerT/best-of-music/README.md

     - I want to be able to quickly understand the websites purpose.
     - I want to easily navigate the site and see what content is available.
+    - I would like the site to be responsive on all devices.
     - I want to be able to quickly join so I can rate music.
     - I would like the ability to read reviews of the music uploaded.
     - I want to be able to see ratings of all the music uploaded.